department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <li class="step last six">

-**Move in.** After closing, you’re ready to move into your new home.
+**Move in.** After closing, you’re ready to move in to your new home.
 Congratulations!

 </li>
 </ol>